CEO, SPN and Director, CTE TAC of NY

 Rie has also been a consultant for NYSED in the areas of curriculum and assessment since 1987.
 During this time she has worked on the NYS Learning Standards and the National Standards for Family & Consumer Sciences Education, assisted with the development of the statewide proficiency examinations in Family and Consumer Sciences, written and revised many Family and Consumer Sciences curricula, co-authored curriculum and assessment documents, and presented on the local, state and national levels.

 Throughout her career in teaching and administration, Rie has helped educators enhance their ability to best prepare students for the future.
 She focuses on using her educational, professional, and leadership background in CTE to initiate, cultivate, sustain, and enjoy effective relationships with school districts, post-secondary institutions and educational/community agencies.

 Communications Director, SPN and Center Specialist, CTE TAC of NY

 Gretchen is a nonprofit communications professional and serves the CTE TAC of NY in the area(s) of marketing, content development, project management, event planning and advocacy.
 Gretchen has nearly 10 years of experience in event planning, marketing and fundraising in service to k-12 and post-secondary initiatives.
-Gretchen studies nonprofit/organizational development and management at the School of Social Welfare at SUNY Albany and is particularly interested in the development of mission driven public/private sector partnerships in support of innovative opportunities for all students.
+Gretchen studies nonprofit/organizational development and management at the School of Social Welfare at SUNY Albany and is interested in the development of mission driven public/private sector partnerships in support of innovative opportunities for all students.